All Episodes

 President Clinton pardoned these two in March of 2000.

-The Republican controlled House Government Reform Committee issued a 2002 report that said Rodham had helped the couple obtain the pardon.
+The Republican-controlled House Government Reform Committee issued a 2002 report that said Rodham had helped the couple obtain the pardon.

 Edgar Gregory has since assumed room temperature, and his company is now bankrupt.

-When Tony Rodham's involvement with the Gregory's first became public in early 2001, Hillary said her brother had known the couple for some time, has a personal relationship with them, but he was not paid.
+When Tony Rodham's involvement with the Gregories first became public in early 2001, Hillary said her brother had known the couple for some time, has a personal relationship with them, but he was not paid.

-If this were a Republican, uh this if this, you know, some brother or or or um sister of George W. Bush or Bush 41, if any of this sort of thing had happened.
+If this were a Republican, if this, you know, some brother or sister of George W. Bush or Bush 41, if any of this sort of thing had happened, Albany, Georgia, and Mike, you're next on the EIB network.

 Hello, sir.